Beloved1310/blogpostbApi/README.md

 # Deployment

-The Project live deployment is "https://blogpostcomment.herokuapp.com/".
+The Project live deployment is [blog post deployment link on heroku](https://blogpostcomment.herokuapp.com/).
 Use the documentation to know the routes for easy navigation.

+# Tools Used

+- Visual Studio Code Editor
+- Node Package Manager packages:
+  - jest : for intergration testing.
+  - nodemon: for local server running.
+  - bcrypt : for storing hash password.
+  - cloudinary: for storing images on cloud.
+  - cors:for cross-origin requests.
+  - debug: for debugging utilty.
+  - dotenv: for loading environment utilty
+  - express: for creating Restful API's
+  - express-async-errors : for error handling.
+  - joi: for data validation of javascript.
+  - jsonwebtoken : for creating users token.
+  - mongoose: for storing data on mongodb.
+  - multer:for uploading files.
+  - eslint: for identifying ECMAScript/Javascript code.
+  - eslint-config-airbnb-base: for ESLint rules implentation.
+  - husky : for improvement of git commit.
+  - lint-staged: for linting before making commits.
+  - prettier : for code formatting.
+  - eslint-config-prettier: for prettier code formatting.
+  - supertest: for testing purposes.

 # Built-With

-The Api is built with Node.js and MongoDb database to store information into the database:
+The application programming interface is built with Javascript programming language, it's framework ( Node.js )and Mongo database to store information into the database:

 - Environment Variable Names
-  - MONGODBURI : to connect to Mongodb Atlas to store data
+  - MONGODBURI : to connect to Mongodb atlas to store data
   - JWT_KEY : to authenticate users
   - debug : to asychronously log statement
   - CLOUDINARY_CLOUD_NAME : to set to store images on cloudinary